h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `stopping_tolerance <algo-params/stopping_tolerance.html>`__: Specify the relative tolerance for the
    metric-based stopping to stop training if the improvement is less than this value.
+This option defaults to 0.001.

 -  `max_runtime_secs <algo-params/max_runtime_secs.html>`__: Maximum allowed runtime in seconds for model training.
-Use 0 to disable.
+Use 0 (default) to disable.

 -  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
+This value defaults to -1 (time-based random number).

 -  `build_tree_one_node <algo-params/build_tree_one_node.html>`__: Specify whether to run on a single node.
-This is suitable for small datasets as there is no network overhead but fewer CPUs are used
+This is suitable for small datasets as there is no network overhead but fewer CPUs are used.
+This option is disabled by default.

 -  `mtries <algo-params/mtries.html>`__: Specify the columns to randomly select at each level.
 If the default value of ``-1`` is used, the number of variables is the square root of the number of columns for classification and p/3 for regression (where p is the number of predictors).
 If ``-2`` is specified, all features of DRF are used.
-Valid values for this option are -2, -1, and any value >= 1.
+Valid values for this option are -2, -1 (default), and any value >= 1.

 -  `sample_rate <algo-params/sample_rate.html>`__: Specify the row sampling rate (x-axis).
 (Note that this method is sample without replacement.)
 The range is 0.0 to 1.0, and this value defaults to 0.6320000291.
 Higher values may improve training accuracy.
 Test accuracy improves when either columns or rows are sampled.
 For details, refer to "Stochastic Gradient Boosting" (`Friedman, 1999 <https://statweb.stanford.edu/~jhf/ftp/stobst.pdf>`__).